statamic/docs/content/collections/docs/dashboard.md

 ## Widgets

-A widget can contain anything you can imagine. _ANYTHING_ From a list of recent entries to an embedded iframe that plays nothing but [Poolside.fm](https://poolside.fm).
+A widget can contain just about anything. _ANYTHING_ From a list of recent entries to an embedded iframe that plays nothing but [Poolside.fm](https://poolside.fm).
+However, it probably makes sense to make and use widgets that have _something_ to do with your site.
+Like seeing draft or scheduled entries, recent form submissions, and if there are any software updates.

 Statamic comes bundled with a [handful of widgets](#), and you may also [create your own](#) or use ones created by others.